Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Trainable Attention-Based Conditional Dependency

-This strategy aims to correct the target when a generated token is not present in the expected text, but the AlignScore is high, indicating that the generated text has the similar meaning as the training sentence.
-In the inverse situation, when the token is present, but the whole generation according to AlignScore is wrong, it penalizes the target.
+For generating the targets, we use task-specific similarity measures, such as Accuracy, COMET~\cite{rei-etal-2020-comet}, and AlignScore~\cite{zha-etal-2023-alignscore}.

-\paragraph{Generating training data for TAD.} We generate the training data for TAD using the original textual training dataset in the following way: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item For the input prompt $x_k$ and the target text $y_k$, using an LLM, we generate a text $\tilde{y}_k=t_1t_2\dots t_{n_k}$ of some length $n_k$ and token probabilities $p(t_i \mid t_{<i})$.
+\ecoparagraph{Generating training data for TAD.} We generate the training data for TAD using the original textual training dataset in the following way: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item For the input prompt $\xv_k$, we use an LLM to generate a text $\yv_k = y_1 y_2 \dots y_{n_k}$ of some length $n_k$ and token probabilities $p(y_i \mid \xv_k, \yv_{<i})$.